LazyStud/DVP/README.md

 Or use the VS Code **Live Server** extension and open `index.html`.
 Recommended browsers: latest Chrome, Edge or Firefox (WebAssembly + Web Workers + IndexedDB required).

-On first load the app downloads the SQLite database (~a few MB) from GitHub and caches it in IndexedDB, so subsequent loads are near-instant.
+On first load the app reads the SQLite database from `./data/db/cricket.db` (shipped in this repo) and caches it in IndexedDB, so subsequent loads are near-instant.

 ---